No need to start from scratch — use one of our retrospective templates and jump right in to an effective retrospective

 There’s more than one way to run a retrospective.

-That’s why we built templates to help you get the most out of your time.
+That’s why we built sprint retrospective templates to help you get the most out of your time.

-These templates are based on tried-and-true retrospective formats—so no need to research top retro formats and best practices or work to set up each one.
+These templates are based on tried-and-true retrospective formats—so no need to research top retro formats, look up new retrospective ideas or work to set up each one.
 The expertise is built-in, just browse for the one that best fits your goals and go for it.

 Focus on feelings